Refinitiv/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 vaprovider-ProvFunc-002: Market price refresh/updates were altered to send out negative FIDs

 vaprovider-Ws-001: Alters VAProvider to test compression, user can pass option -compressionType to either 'ZLib' or 'LZ4' and option -compressionLevel to 0-9.
+vaprovider-Ws-002: Alters VAProvider to test sending a big one dictionary message without multi-part it into many parts, user can pass option -testCompressionZlib, -compressionLevel to 0-9, , -maxFragmentSize (i.e 65536).

 Module:  Provider
 ---------------------------

 provider-Item-001:    Alters Provider which send TEMPORARY_REJECT on every 5th item request from consumer.
 Expand OPEN_LIMIT to 50000.
 provider-Ws-001:      Alters Provider to test compression, user can pass option -compressionType to either 'ZLib' or 'LZ4' and option -compressionLevel to 0-9.
+provider-Ws-002:      Alters Provider to test sending a big one dictionary message without multi-part it into many parts,
+					  And option to test compression Zlib, identify compressionLevel and maxMsgSize for websocket connection, user can pass option -testCompressionZlib, -compressionLevel to 0-9, -maxFragmentSize (i.e 65536).
+					  This app also shows bytesRead and bytesWritten for compressed and uncompressed stats.

 Module:  Value Add Consumer
 ---------------------------